systemli/userli/README.md

 Legacy users (without MailCrypt keys) continue to work without mailbox encryption.
 If they generate a recovery token manually in the account settings, a MailCrypt key pair gets created for them.
+This doesn't enable MailCrypt for them automatically, though.

+In order to enable MailCrypt for a legacy user, do the following:

+1. Ensure that they have a recovery token generated.
+This will automatically generate MailCrypt key pair as well.
+This step can only be done by the account holder, as the user password is required to do so.
-But the `mailCrypt` switch in the database needs to be enabled manually if you want to migrate legacy users to mailbox encryption.
+2. Manually set `mailCrypt=1` for the user in the `virtual_users` database table.
+This needs to be done manually on a per-user basis on purpose.

 Please note that existing mails will not be encrypted automatically.
 Instead, all existing mail stays unencrypted and only new incoming mail will be stored encrypted.

+The following SQL statement can be used to enable MailCrypt for all legacy users that generated a recovery token in the meantime (and thus have a MailCrypt key).
+Use with caution!

+    UPDATE virtual_users SET mailCrypt=1 WHERE recoverySecret IS NOT NULL AND mailCryptPrivateSecret IS NOT NULL;

 We might add a migration script to encrypt old mails from existing users at a later point.